qmk/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/wolff_abnt2/readme.md

-# Brazilian keymap for the BM40 keyb
+# Brazilian keymap for the BM40hsrgb keyboard

 This keymap deviates somewhat from the generally used conventions of Planck style keyboards.
 It's built on the following principles: